John Hunt (American football)

-Early years
+Early life

 Hunt attended Edgewater High School, where he played football and baseball.
 He accepted a football scholarship from the University of Florida.

 He became a regular starter at left guard as a junior.
 Even though he broke a hand on October 8, 1983, against Vanderbilt University, he started the final 22 games of his college career.
 As a senior, he was considered a key player in the team's improved running game.

 Professional career

 Dallas Cowboys

-Hunt was selected by the Dallas Cowboys in the ninth round (232nd overall) of the 1984 NFL Draft.
+Hunt was selected by the Dallas Cowboys in the ninth round (232nd overall) of the 1984 NFL draft.
 On September 28, he was placed on the injured reserve list with a back injury.
 He returned to the roster in week eight, but wasn't active until the twelfth game, replacing an injured Howard Richards.

 In the Thanksgiving game against the New England Patriots, he was forced to play at right guard when starter Kurt Petersen injured an ankle in the first half.
 He performed well the rest of the contest and started the next week against the Philadelphia Eagles.
 He was released on August 27, 1985.